Jimmy White: 2016–present

-White made it to the quarter-finals of a ranking event for the first time in over a decade at the 2016 Paul Hunter Classic in Germany, but he exited the tournament with a 24 defeat against Dale.
-He finished the 201617 season outside the top 64 and lost his tour card after 37 years as a professional, but World Snooker Tour decided to give White a two-year invitational tour card.
+White made it to the quarter-finals of a ranking event for the first time in over a decade at the 2016 Paul Hunter Classic in Germany, but he exited the tournament with a 2–4 defeat against Dale.
+He finished the 2016–17 season outside the top 64 and lost his tour card after 37 years as a professional, but the World Snooker Tour decided to give White a two-year invitational tour card.

 White won his first professional title in seven years after winning the inaugural 2017 UK Seniors Championship, part of the World Seniors Tour.
 In the competition, he defeated qualifier Jonathan Bagley to set up a final with Doherty which he won 4–2.
-White later played in the qualifiers for the 2018 World Snooker Championship, losing to Joe Perry 510.
+White later played in the qualifiers for the 2018 World Snooker Championship, losing to Joe Perry 5–10.

-White won the World Seniors Championship in August 2019 with a 53 victory over Morgan in the final at the Crucible.
-This meant White qualified for the 2019 Champion of Champions, where despite taking a three frame lead, he narrowly lost 3–4 to O'Sullivan in the first round.
+White won the World Seniors Championship in August 2019 with a 5–3 victory over Morgan in the final at the Crucible.
+This meant he qualified for the 2019 Champion of Champions, where despite taking a three frame lead, he narrowly lost 3–4 to O'Sullivan in the first round.
 In the 2020 World Seniors Championship, White fought back from four frames behind to beat Doherty 5–4 and retain his title.

-After a 36 defeat to long-time rival Hendry during an attempt to qualify for the 2021 World Championship, White was given a new two-year invitational tour card in recognition of "his outstanding contribution to the sport".
-White finished runner-up at both the 2021 and 2022 World Seniors Championships, losing to David Lilley 35 and Lee Walker 4–5 respectively.
+After a 3–6 defeat to long-time rival Hendry during an attempt to qualify for the 2021 World Championship, White was given a new two-year invitational tour card in recognition of "his outstanding contribution to the sport".
+He finished runner-up at both the 2021 and 2022 World Seniors Championships, losing to David Lilley 3–5 and Lee Walker 4–5 respectively.